libra/website/docs/reference/glossary.md

 ### LibraBFT

 * LibraBFT is the Libra protocol's BFT consensus algorithm
-* Libra BFT is based on HotStuff.
+* LibraBFT is based on HotStuff.

 ### Libra blockchain